 first, motivation follows.

-If you are not able to attend this week's class, please read about the Exhaustion funnel below to understand the theme of the week in its fullness.
+Please read about the Exhaustion funnel to understand the theme of the week in its fullness.

 Practices for week 7:

 1. Pick a meditation practice from previous weeks you found difficult and pick another one you liked.
 Do whatever feels right, you can even try to experiment with just sitting without guidance.
 Read the articles and watch the videos from this week but also catch up from the last 7 weeks.

 2. Ten-finger gratitude exercise – once a day you bring to mind 10 things which you are grateful for, counting them on your fingers.
 It is important to get to 10, even if it becomes increasingly harder after three or four!
 They can be things what happened during the day but also some general things relevant to your life.

 3. 3 min Breathing space followed by a concrete action to make an immediate and meaningful difference to how you feel and to help to take a skilful action.
 So after you have used the Breathing Space at times of stress this week, pause for a moment and ask yourself: what do I need to do for myself right now?
 How can I best take care of myself right now?

 -You can do something that will give you a sense of satisfaction or mastery over your life

 A good read read for literature lovers Brain pickings